-These items are an attempt to determine, in the most efficient order, checks that must be made in order to insure a successful installation of an AquaTune System.
+These items are an attempt to determine, in the most efficient order, checks that must be made in order to ensure a successful installation of an Aquatune System.

 - Baseline the mileage.
 If the customer can do this prior to installation, all the better.
 In any event, it is well to test drive the vehicle with the customer present.
 This will help determine the state of tune of the engine and show up any driveability problems.
-Driveability problems need to be fixed first.
-An Aquatune International System will not work a miracle on a sick engine or one badly needing a tune-up.
-Check the usual things like: Cap and Rotor ( on older engines )and Ignition Wires/Sparkplugs and 02 sensors on all engines..
+Driveability problems need to be fixed before the install.
+An Aquatune International system will not work a miracle on a sick engine or one badly needing a tune-up.
+Check the usual things like Cap and Rotor (on older engines) and Ignition Wires/Sparkplugs and 02 sensors on all engines..

-- Do a compression check and compare to specs on any engine that is more than 3 years old, has more than 60K miles on it, or is otherwise suspect for burned valves. .
-The Aquatune International System will purge carbon from the combustion chamber after 800 to 1,000 miles, keeping it clean, so low compression after that indicates a deeper problem.
+- Do a compression check and compare these to the factory specs on any engine that is more than 3 years old, has more than 60K miles on it, or is otherwise suspect for burned valves.
+The AquaTune system will purge carbon from the combustion chamber after 800 to 1,000 miles, keeping it clean, so low compression after that indicates a deeper problem.
 DO NOT use platinum plugs or sparkplugs with platinum components.
-Use copper or Iridium plugs with as high a heat range allowed for your engine.
+Use Copper or Iridium sparkplugs with as high a heat range allowed for your engine.
 Also, remember that premium fuel will not be needed with an Aquatune International system in place.

 - The thermostat should be the hottest rating possible for the engine.
-Check specifications for each engine or otherwise use highest temp thermostat available.
+Check specifications for each engine or otherwise use the highest temp thermostat available.
 195 to 200 degrees is optimal.
 Be sure that cooling system hoses and general cooling system condition, including antifreeze, both Summer and Winter, is up to the task.
 In general an engine that runs warmer is more efficient.
-This is even more the case with an Aquatune International system, since this system will cause your vehicle to run cooler , your overall engine temperature is also cooler even with a Higher heat range thermostat.
+This is, even more, the case with an Aquatune International system since this system will cause your vehicle to run cooler, your overall engine temperature is also cooler even with a Higher heat range thermostat.

 - Check Air Filter and Fuel Filter.

-- Check Charcoal Canister/ Fuel Vapor Recovery System, and EGR System to insure it is not throwing off O2 sensor, or vacuum leaking.
-Also, check PCV valve, any other vacuum hoses, and any exhaust leak, especially upstream of O2 sensor.
+- Check Charcoal Canister/ Fuel Vapor Recovery System, and EGR System to ensure it is not throwing off O2 sensor readings, or vacuum leaking.
+Also, check PCV valve, any other vacuum hoses, and an exhaust leak, especially upstream of O2 sensors.